askariam/askariam.github.io/README.md

 ### Getting started
 After downloading the .zip file, extract the content to a folder in your device.

-1. Run the site on your local machine.
+Before you can start, run the site on your local machine.
   ```bash
   $> cd /path/to/your-project-folder
   $> python -m SimpleHTTPServer 8080